Retaard/LAZY-EXTERNAL/readme.md

 - Its a skidded source called **Pentium** the origin was by **Valora**
 - I'm just doing this to import other modules / Features from other external.
+- Shit UI.
+NEVER LIKED IT and will never change it.

 ---